samtay/samtay.github.io/_drafts/refactoring-adventures.md

 programming to new [language extensions](/posts/deriving-via-use-case), in addition to debates regarding larger-scale patterns such as how to achieve error handling with the fewest headaches possible.
-Needless to say, after working with such smart and talented folks, I am a better developer now than I was before.[^2]
+Needless to say, after working with such smart and talented folks, I am a better developer now than I was before.

-Lately I've been craving some Haskell time, and pondering my decision to enter a Statistics graduate program :thinking:, ergo diving back into `so`.
+Lately I've been craving some Haskell time, and pondering my decision to enter into a Statistics graduate program :thinking: ergo diving back into `so`.
 I was happy to find code that horrified me and was in dire need of refactoring.
-Unfortunately I was a bit overzealous and ended up just issuing a massive [*Revive in 2020*](https://github.com/samtay/so/commit/dd90673b5cb705118dc7a7c616c58cbe275e9942) commit, before thinking that such refactoring might be of interest to budding Haskell developers.
-Let's dive into some of these changes.
+I was a bit overzealous and ended up just issuing a massive [*Revive in 2020*](https://github.com/samtay/so/commit/dd90673b5cb705118dc7a7c616c58cbe275e9942) commit, before thinking that such refactoring might be of interest to budding Haskell developers.
+So, if you're interested, let's dive into some of these changes.

 ### Default Extensions
 This one may be obvious to most, but I previously had never used the